thoughtram/blog/_posts/2016-06-08-component-relative-paths-in-angular-2.md

 *  What if my components are organized in distinct packages ?
 *  What if we want to organize our components by feature or context ?

->  Packaging by feature is actually an [Angular 2 Style Guide - Best Practice](https://angular.io/docs/ts/latest/guide/style-guide.html#!#application-structure)
+>  'Organizing by feature' is actually an [Angular 2 Style Guide - Best Practice](https://angular.io/docs/ts/latest/guide/style-guide.html#!#application-structure)

 To explore the issue, let's consider the scenario where our details component (and files) are in the `src/app/header` package.
 The urls used above ( `header.component.html` and `header.component.css` ) would cause the loader to fail and the developer would see the following 404 error in the developers console: